 The pupils of humans remain round when dilated or constricted, whereas the cat pupils are round when they are dilated but elliptical when they are constricted.

-Still on the pupils, the cat’s pupils dilate to approximately 80% of the visible portion of the eye, compared to that of the human which dilates to 30%.
+The cat’s pupils dilate to approximately 80% of the visible portion of the eye, compared to that of the human which dilates to 30%.

 Staring is a sign of aggression and intimidation to cats, if you have ever watched two cats fighting, you may have seen both cats staring into each other’s eyes.
 People who don’t like cats will avoid eye contact, which is seen as non-threatening to cats, which is why they will often seek out the one person who doesn’t like them.